MEDomics-UdeS/MEDomics-UdeS-website/content/fr/authors/mohammed-benabbassi/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Auxiliaires de recherche et stagiaires
+  - Anciens membres (2022)
 ---

-Mohammed Benabbassi est auxiliaire de recherche dans le laboratoire MEDomics UdeS depuis 2022.
+Mohammed Benabbassi a été auxiliaire de recherche dans le laboratoire MEDomics UdeS en 2022.